 When Brons and Griffin were packed off to Brussels in 2009, I'm sure they weren't the only ones who'd thought the BNP had hit the big time.
 A discredited Labour government was stumbling toward a heavy election defeat, and the Tories were in the full flush of hug-a-huskyism.
 Then, as now, the press and broadcast media was rammed with anti-immigrant scaremongering.
 Yet the fascists' hopes for 2010 were thwarted.
 Their parliamentary candidacies went nowhere and they suffered severe reverses in the local authority contests held on the same day.
 They were checked because, on the whole, the general election is the one that "matters".
 People file to the polling booths to cast a ballot for the government of their choice, not to protest.
 So yes, everywhere the BNP stood their candidates recorded modest increases but on the whole, their support stuck to the parties they knew.
 Unfortunately for the BNP, their toe-tip advance was prelude to a total rout.

 UKIP disproportionately benefit from Tory disenchantment.
-The BNP drank the anti-politics run off from Labour.
+The BNP drink the anti-politics run off from Labour.
 But here there is a significant difference.
 UKIP is drawing on dozens of small scale splits from the Conservative Party proper - a councillor here, an association chair there.
 UKIP's story is part of the historic decomposition of Conservatism.
 The BNP on the other hand did not thrive the same way.
 In the main, they spoke to and temporarily won over the most backward sections of working class people.
 The lumpen and semi-lumpenised, those anxious about

 This left the BNP particularly vulnerable to the political winds.
-With the Tories in and Labour out of power, what's the point in protesting against the opposition?* The rug was torn from underneath the BNP, politics had undergone its periodic polar reversal.
+With the Tories in and Labour out of power, what's the point in protesting against the opposition?* The rug was torn from under the BNP, politics had undergone its periodic polar reversal.
 Hence in the by-elections following May 2010, and at the 2011 local elections the BNP's (anti-Tory) vote returned back to Labour.

 Political tectonics precipitated the BNP's fall.
 More often than not, when other (second order) elections are held on the same day as a general, candidates standing for the main parties do better than in "off" years.
 General elections push turnouts up, and those accustomed to only voting every four or five years tend to vote for their preferred party of government in secondary contests.
 This can sink smaller parties, and the BNP proved no different.
 Bloodied and smarting from hitting an electoral brick wall the BNP's rotten internals spilled out in messy leadership challenges, expulsions, splits, and scandals.
 The discipline of success caved like a soggy souffle as factional battles had free rein.
 Many fash simply gave up and the softer, gullible layer quietly "forgot" to renew their subs.
 Of course, being an open member of the BNP has its personal costs too.
 Is that a price worth paying when your party's going nowhere, when it hasn't won a single council seat or chalked up any success at all since its 2009 high point?
 The majority of the BNP's membership thought "no".